cogilv25/Lovely-Snake/README.md

 - 3 to cheat (snake grows without eating)

 ## Possible future improvements / problems
-- [ ] Change to a more logical grid based format
+- [x] Change to a more logical grid based format
 - [x] Add win condition and scores
+- [ ] Add highscores table
 - [x] Add a game over message
 - [x] Add a pause menu
+- [ ] Add a main menu
+- [ ] Encapsulate and generalise menus into a "class"
 - [ ] Allow arbitrary window dimensions
 - [x] Use a random value for seeding the rng such as the current time
 - [x] Food should not spawn in a space occupied by the snake
-- [ ] Food could respawn as soon as it's eaten by the head
+- [x] Food could respawn as soon as it's eaten by the head
+- [ ] Improve food respawn algorithm (may be too slow for older computers at high scores)
 - [x] Border on bottom, right, top and left should be the same size
 - [ ] Snake update function could be more efficient